Leading projects without collecting performance data is the project management equivalent of walking on a tightrope blindfolded.

-What are key performance indicators in project management?
+What is a KPI in project management?

 KPIs can be used to measure the progress of your:

 - Program, or